josephsenior/Grinta-Agent/evaluation/benchmarks/swe_bench/SWE-bench-Live.md

 ## Evaluating Results

-After OpenHands generates patch results for each issue, we evaluate the results using the [SWE-bench-Live evaluation harness](https://github.com/microsoft/SWE-bench-Live).
+After Forge generates patch results for each issue, we evaluate the results using the [SWE-bench-Live evaluation harness](https://github.com/microsoft/SWE-bench-Live).

 Convert to the format of predictions for SWE benchmarks: